Best New Balance Golf Shoes 2025

 Getting the right fit/comfort

-When picking out golf shoes getting the right fit is important because otherwise blisters can build up.
+Obviously getting the right size of shoe is important and it has to feel right, otherwise it can be an uncomfortable experience with rubbing and blisters.
 Or your feet may slide around inside, which limits your stability.
 When trying a pair on for the first time, listen for the 'whoosh' sound when you slide your feet in - that's the sound of all the air leaving the shoe to confirm it is the correct size, but do a walking test to be sure.
 They shouldn't pinch anywhere, nor should your feet be moving around inside.

 When it comes to getting the correct fit, it is also worth considering using different laces.
 Normal laces are good for most but for some golfers, BOA laced shoes provide more convenient fastening and shouldn’t loosen during the course of a round, but are usually a tad more expensive.
 At the end of the day, getting the right fit will mean you have the most comfortable golf shoe for you, and this will allow you to perform and focus on your golf.